-- a.
-A procedural irregularity that affected the outcome. - b.
-New evidence that was not reasonably available at the time the determination of responsibility or dismissal decision was made that could affect the outcome. - c.
-The Title IX Coordinator, Investigator, or Decision-Maker had a conflict of interest or bias for or against the Complainant or Respondent, generally or individually, that affected the outcome.
+- 1. A procedural irregularity that affected the outcome. - 2.
+New evidence that was not reasonably available at the time the determination of responsibility or dismissal decision was made that could affect the outcome. - 3.
+The Title IX coordinator, Investigator, or Decision-Maker had a conflict of interest or bias for or against the Complainant or Respondent, generally or individually, that affected the outcome.

-An appeal must be filed with the Title IX Coordinator within 5 calendar days of the date of the determination of responsibility or dismissal decision.
+An appeal must be filed with the Decision-Maker or Title IX Coordinator within 5 days of the date of the determination of responsibility or dismissal decision.

-Upon receipt of an appeal, the Title IX Coordinator will assign an Appeals Officer who will provide both parties written notice of the appeal and an equal opportunity to submit a written statement in support of, or challenging, the determination or dismissal decision.
+Upon receipt of an appeal, the Appeals Officer will provide both parties written notice of the appeal and an equal opportunity to submit a written statement in support of, or challenging, the determination or dismissal decision.

 The Appeals Officer must provide a written decision describing the result of the appeal and the rationale for the result to both parties simultaneously.
-The Appeals Officer will endeavor to decide an appeal within 30 days.
+Appeals based on procedural irregularity, conflict of interest, or bias must be decided within 10 days.
+Appeals based on new evidence must be decided within 30 days.

-The Appeals Officer cannot be the same person who acts as the Title IX Coordinator, Investigator, Decision-Maker, or person designated to facilitate an informal resolution process on the same matter.
+The Appeals Officer cannot be the same person who acts as the Title IX Coordinator, Investigator, or Decision-Maker on the same matter.
 The Appeals Officer also cannot have a conflict of interest or bias against Complainants and Respondents generally or individually.